OfficeDev/outlook-dev-docs/docs/add-ins/outlook-on-send-addins.md

 The [Outlook-Add-in-On-Send](https://github.com/OfficeDev/Outlook-Add-in-On-Send) code sample includes two manifests:

-- `Contoso Message Body Checker.xml` &ndash; Shows how to check the body of a message for restricted words or sensitive information on-send.
+- `Contoso Message Body Checker.xml` &ndash; Shows how to check the body of a message for restricted words or sensitive information on send.

-- `Contoso Subject and CC Checker.xml` &ndash; Shows how to add a recipient to the CC line and verify that the message includes a subject line on-send.
+- `Contoso Subject and CC Checker.xml` &ndash; Shows how to add a recipient to the CC line and verify that the message includes a subject line on send.

 In the `Contoso Message Body Checker.xml` manifest file, you include the function file and function name that should be called on the `ItemSend` event.
 The operation runs synchronously.